arjpar/WebShield/README.md

 ## Acknowledgments

 WebShield draws inspiration from privacy and performance-focused projects like uBlock Origin.
 This project wouldn't be possible without the dedication of filter list maintainers who work tirelessly to keep the web clean.
 I'm deeply grateful to stand on the shoulders of these projects and their contributors.
-Special thanks to AdGuard, whose tools—particularly SafariConverterLib and Scriptlets/ExtendedCSS—have been instrumental to WebShield's development.
+Special thanks to AdGuard, whose tools — particularly SafariConverterLib and Scriptlets/ExtendedCSS — have been instrumental to WebShield's development.
 I'd also like to thank @0xCube for our ongoing collaboration and the valuable connection between our projects.

 ## Donate

 If you would like to donate to me to support this project here are a few links:

 - Ko-Fi: [@imarjuna](https://ko-fi.com/imarjuna)
 - Buy Me a Coffee: [@imarjuna](https://buymeacoffee.com/imarjuna)
 - GitHub Sponsors: [@arjpar](https://github.com/sponsors/arjpar)